aercolino/enzymes3/manual/Index.md

 ## There is Nzymes and Enzymes

-[Enzymes](https://wordpress.org/plugins/enzymes/) (first released in 2007) still perfectly works after many years and many WordPress versions and PHP versions in between.
+[Enzymes](https://wordpress.org/plugins/enzymes/) (which I first released in 2007) still perfectly works after many years and many WordPress versions and PHP versions in between.

-Then I got a new idea for Enzymes: change it to process its sequence of enzymes like [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), thus removing the need for passing arguments in paretheses, which I never liked.
+Some time ago I got a new idea for Enzymes: change it to process its sequence of enzymes in a [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) fashion, thus removing the need for passing arguments in paretheses, a feature which I never liked.

 Unfortunaltely, when I designed Enzymes, I decided to store some user's made files (called templates) in a subfolder of the plugin.
 This was a mistake because WordPress always deletes a plugin (without saving a backup before) when updating it to a new version.